sbooth/SFBAudioEngine/README.md

 2. `cd SFBAudioEngine`
 3. `make -C XCFrameworks install`

 The project file contains targets for macOS and iOS frameworks.
+You will more than likely need to select a Team for Signing when using SFBAudioEngine in your own projects.

 The included `Makefile` may also be used to create the build products: